shopsys/shopsys/docs/basic-concepts/translations.md

 ## Translatable texts

-When `php phing translations-dump` command is run, texts are extracted from following places:
+When `php phing translations-dump` command is run, texts are extracted from the following places:

 ### PHP